RoccoMarco/pe_demos/RT-STM32F303-DISCOVERY-S3DL/readme.txt

 This demo comes as standalone, there is no article associated with it.

 *** ChibiOS related version ***
-Tested under ChibiOS 18.2.x Stable
+Tested under ChibiOS trunk r12636